bouhaikhamza2007-eng/ALA-Welcome-Chatbot/README.md

     pip install -r requirements.txt

+Step 4: API Key

+    Go to the Google AI Studio API key generator: https://aistudio.google.com/api-keys

+    Create a new project to generate your Gemini API Key.

+    Copy the key, then open the app.py file.

+    Paste your key into the placeholder on line 12.

 How to Run the Application

 Once the setup is complete, run the application from your terminal with the following command: